JoyleneKirui/Password-Locker/README.md

 # Password-Locker

 ## Description
-This is a Python application that  will help manage passwords and even generate new passwords.
+This is a Python application that  will help users manage their passwords and even generate new passwords.

 ## Behavior Driven Development